-From heavy breathers to outright abuse or the silent treatment, if you're the subject of any kind of malicious phone call, here's how to sort it.
+From heavy breathers to outright abuse or the silent treatment, if you're the subject of obscene or harassing phone calls, here's what you can do.

 Phone harassment is a general term used to describe any kind of unwanted telephone call that’s intended to cause upset, grief and alarm.
 It’s an invasion of privacy, and a form of bullying.
 The caller might know the victim, or it could be the result of a random dial.
 It may be a one-off call, or a campaign of abuse.
 Whatever the case, it’s unacceptable in any shape or form, and has to be stopped.

 Everyone knows that bullies are generally cowards, which makes a threatening phone call more tempting to them than a face-to-face confrontation.
 You’re not going to reach down the line and teach them a lesson, Tom ‘n’ Jerry style.
-What’s more, a caller can easily take steps to withhold their number and remain anonymous.
+What’s more, a caller can easily take steps to withhold their number when making unwanted calls.